Scille/parsec-cloud/docs/rfcs/old/0022-sequester-encryption-signing-key-formats.md

 see [RFC-0023](0023-sequester-protocol-data-api-evolutions.md)

-Boostrap org: SequesterSigningKey verified on client or server side (or both ?)
+Bootstrap org: SequesterSigningKey verified on client or server side (or both ?)

 ## Key Algorithm, PKCS11 etc